autarch/houseabsolute.com/content/resume/index.md

 optimizing** the test suite itself, bringing the run time form nearly an hour to about 15 minutes.

-One of the most interesting tools I created at MaxMind is a Perl module to implement a parallelizable **build system** called [Stepford][11].
+One of the most interesting tools I created at MaxMind is a Perl library to implement a parallelizable **build system** called [Stepford][11].
 It is similar to `make`, but with Perl classes as the main unit of work instead of processes.
 This system was then used to implement the entire build process for